History of the Moravian Church: 17th century

-The 18th century renewal under Zinzendorf
+18th century

-Nikolaus Ludwig von Zinzendorf was a nobleman born in 1700 in Dresden, Saxony, in the east of modern-day Germany where he was brought up in the traditions of Pietism.
+Nicolaus Ludwig Zinzendorf was a nobleman born in 1700 in Dresden, Saxony, in present-day eastern Germany, where he was brought up in the traditions of Pietism.
 Zinzendorf studied law at university in accordance with the wishes of his family, but his main interests were in the pursuit of his religious ideas.
 In 1722 he left the court in Dresden to spend more time on his estates at Berthelsdorf, where he hoped to establish a model Christian community.

 Out of a personal commitment to helping the poor and needy, Zinzendorf agreed to a request (from an itinerant carpenter named Christian David) that persecuted Protestants from Moravia should be allowed to settle on his lands.
 Among those who came were members of the Bohemian Brethren who had been living as an underground remnant in Moravia for nearly 100 years since the days of Comenius.

-In 1722 the refugees established a new village called Herrnhut, about 2 miles from Berthelsdorf.
+In 1722, the refugees established a new village called Herrnhut, about 2 miles from Berthelsdorf.
 The town initially grew steadily, but major religious disagreements emerged and by 1727 the community was divided into warring factions.
 Zinzendorf used a combination of feudal authority and his charismatic personality to restore a semblance of unity, then on 13 August 1727 the community underwent a dramatic transformation when the inhabitants of Herrnhut "Learned to love one another." following an experience which they attributed to a visitation of the Holy Spirit, similar to that recorded in the Bible on the day of Pentecost.
 Many issues were settled by this renewal or revival and, while different doctrinal views still occasionally threatened the unity of the community, Count Zinzendorf was able to maintain harmony of spirit from then on, so the revival could continue unhindered.

 Herrnhut grew rapidly following this transforming revival and became the centre of a major movement for Christian renewal and mission during the 18th century.
 Moravian historians identify the main achievements of this period as: